kpratik2015/My-Notes/React.md

 ### Virtual DOM vs. Shadow DOM, are they the same thing?

 No. The Shadow DOM is a form of encapsulation on our elements.
 Think about using the `<video>` tag in your browser.
 In a video tag, your browser will create a set of video controls such as a play button, a timecode number, a scrubber progress bar etc. These elements aren’t part of your “regular DOM”, but instead, part of the “Shadow DOM”.

+### What's missing in React Hooks as compared to Class based?

+From React: "There are no Hook equivalents to the uncommon `getSnapshotBeforeUpdate`, `getDerivedStateFromError` and `componentDidCatch` lifecycles yet, but we plan to add them soon."